 More About Grant

 Grant counsels public companies on litigation risk, government investigations, and disclosure issues.
-In addition, Grant serves as a member of the firm’s Executive and Compensation Committees, is a former chair of Morrison & Foerster’s Litigation Department, and is a frequent speaker on business development.
+In addition, Grant serves as a member of the firm’s Executive and Compensation Committees, and is a former chair of Morrison & Foerster’s Litigation Department.

 Mosher v.
 DaVita Healthcare Partners (N.Y.
 Com.
-Div.).
-Represent DaVita in an escrow dispute and related matters arising from DaVita’s $4.2 billion acquisition of HealthCare Partners Holdings LLC.
+Div.)Represented client in escrow dispute and related matters arising from $4.2 billion acquisition.
 Settled on favorable terms.

 Amgen Inc., et al. v.
 Sandoz Inc., et al. (N.D.
-Cal.).
-Architect of statutory construction strategy that defined the “patent dance” contained in the Biologics Price Competition and Innovation Act (BPCIA).
-The federal district court's decision adopting Sandoz's interpretation of the BPCIA in all respects was ultimately affirmed by the US Supreme Court.
+Cal.)Designed statutory construction strategy that defined the “patent dance” contained in the Biologics Price Competition and Innovation Act, which was affirmed by the U.S. Supreme Court.

 United Food and Commercial Workers Unions and Employers Midwest Health Benefits Fund et al. v.
-Novartis Pharmaceuticals Corp., et al. (D. Mass.).
-Successful motion to dismiss a putative antitrust class actions challenging settlement of patent litigation, affirmed on appeal.
+Novartis Pharmaceuticals Corp., et al. (D. Mass.)Secured dismissal of putative antitrust class action challenging patent settlement.

 Frontier Insurance Group, Inc. v.
-Ernst & Young LLP (S.D.N.Y.).
-Following a three-week trial in the Southern District of New York, won a unanimous jury verdict on behalf of Ernst & Young in an actuarial malpractice case seeking in excess of $200 million.
+Ernst & Young LLP (S.D.N.Y.)
+Won a unanimous jury defense verdict in an actuarial malpractice case seeking in excess of $200 million.

-In re Sino-Forest Securities Litigation (S.D.N.Y.).
-Defended Canadian auditor in securities fraud proceedings, obtained favorable settlement.
+In re Sino-Forest Securities Litigation (S.D.N.Y.)
+Represented Canadian auditor in securities fraud proceedings; obtained favorable settlement.